Code-Institute-Submissions/my-second-milestone-project-1/README.md

 The following technologies were used to create the game:

 * Gitpod full template - workspace
-* Bootstrap 4.4.1 - used to simplify the structure and to make it responsive.
+* Bootstrap 4.4.1 - used to simplify the structure and to make it responsive
 * jquery 3.4.1 - used to reference Javascript modal
-* Google Fonts - used to style the website fonts.
+* Google Fonts - used to style the website fonts
 * W3 School
-* Balsamiq - the tool used to create the wireframe.
+* Balsamiq - the tool used to create the wireframe
+* pixabay.com - used to set the background photo
+* Am I Responsive? - to produce the README showcase image

 # Testing